 Kathryn Hall was born with cerebral palsy.
 Kathryn is an actor and was able to get a part in the movie “Rabbit” through an open audition process.
 She spends much time volunteering at No Strings Attached

 When Kathryn is not working at the theatre, she spends time going to the theatre, arts events , or socialising with friends and family.
-Will be contributing a story to be written by Rachel Mann.
+She contributed a story written by Rachel Mann.

-Rachel Mann will be writing the story of Kathryn Hall and proofreading for the project.
+Rachel Mann wrote the story of Kathryn Hall and provided proofreading for the project.
 Rachel enjoys assisting people to share the stories they most wish to share with the world.
 With a background as a social worker, project officer and social researcher, Rachel has always enjoyed the process of writing and talking with people.

 Alice enjoys shopping, watching movies, visiting friends and family members, reading and going to concerts.
 She is currently working for a graphic design business called Blend Creative and undertakes tasks on the design program, Indesign.
 Alice often attends Purple Orange, which is a youth group for people with a disability.

 John says "I am in my sixties, the age when one looks back on life".
-John loves writing and will be contributing insight into his achievements, one of which is being a published author.
-His story will be written by Judith Buckingham.
+John loves writing and contributed an insight into his achievements, one of which is being a published author.
+His story was written by Judith Buckingham.

 Lorraine Saunders is a member of Rocky River 'Riters which has members from the mid north towns of Gladstone, Laura, Georgetown, Crystal Brook and Redhill.
 She coordinates the Laura Literary Awards, an annual nation-wide prose and poetry competition for adults, high school and primary students.

-Valerie Everett is a published author of fiction and non-fiction.
-She is passionate about researching and writing stories about all things Australian, such as interesting events and the lives of ordinary people who have achieved the extraordinary.
+Valerie Everett is a published and award winning writer of fiction, non-fiction and poetry.
+She is passionate about researching and writing stories about all things Australian, including historical events and the lives of ordinary people who have achieved the extraordinary.